DAMA-UPC/SCD/README.md

   *  -f [netork file name] : Specifies the network file.
   *  -o [output file name] : Specifies the output file name.
   *  -n [number of threads]: Specifies the number of threads to run the algorithm.

+Tools
+===

+Into the build folder, a folder named tools is automatically created and contains useful tools.
+The list of tools currently available are the following:
+  * wcc: Computes, given a graph and a partition, the WCC of the partition.
+      * Options: -f <graph file name> -p <partition file name>